1. What is the difference between the Pre-Biology (PBIO) and the Biology (BIOL) Major?

 6. What if my biology GPA falls below 2.0 for more than one semester?

-The Department of Biology has a policy on cumulative GPA that reads: A student who has two successive semesters with a cumulative GPA in Biology of less than 2.0 is ineligible for continuation in bachelors’ degree programs in Biology.
+The Department of Biological Sciences has a policy on cumulative GPA that reads: A student who has two successive semesters with a cumulative GPA in Biology of less than 2.0 is ineligible for continuation in bachelors’ degree programs in Biology.
 This means that you must select another major.

 7. Do I have to make a C or better in all biology classes?